krstffr/meteor-spreadsheet-to-mongodb/README.md

 			// be updated instead of creating a completely new docuemnt.
 			// (This might be super hard to understand.
 Needs more work.)
 			idpart: true,
 			// What kind of data should be stored?
-Currently only 'number' and 'date' are supported.
+Currently 'number', 'date' and 'array' are supported.
 			// (All other fields will be saved as strings.)
 			type: 'date',
 			// Is this field required?
 Meaning: if it's not set when submitting the spreadsheet